Mohd Yasser

 Mohd Yasser (born 24 December 1993) is an Indian track and field para-athlete who competes in the Men's Shotput F46.

 Early life

 When Yasser was 8 years old, he lost his arm.

 Career

 He represented India at the 2018 Asian Para Games in Jakarta, Indonesia where he won a bronze medal.
-At World Para Athletics' 2021 Dubai Grand Prix, Yasser won with a gold medal with a performance of 14.58m.
+At World Para Athletics' 2021 Dubai Grand Prix, Yasser won a gold medal with a performance of 14.58m.

 Yasser expressed his disappointment for not receiving the promised incentive of ₹50 lakh from the government in 2018.
 The same was eventually given in 2020.